Neon Repairman

 Neon Repairman is the ninth studio album by singer-songwriter Freedy Johnston, as well as his first self-produced album.
 It was released in 2015 on Singing Magnet Records.

+Critical reception

 Robbie Fulks wrote that on the album, "The music is played with hearts out and dicks in, to coin a phrase that I sincerely hope does not catch on."
 Peter Gerstenzang of City Pages called the album "another stunning collection brimming with both indelible melodies and wonderfully seedy characters."